Hasuzawa/virtual-keyboard/README.md

 While this is quite a trivial state machine, knowing that there are around 50 keys on a keyboard, every slight improvement in code design or efficiency is a big gain.

+## Copyright, Logo

+The developer is not affiliated with the following companies.

+Windows™ is a rightful property of Microsoft.
+Mac™ is a rightful property of Apple.
+Linux™ is a rightful property of Linux Foundation.
+Raspberry Pi™ is a rightful property of Raspberry Pi Foundation.

 ## Changelog